Phoenix Medical Management, Inc. Education

 More than ever, case management teams need up-to-date information to stay current about the marketplace pressures driving change in the hospital industry in general , and in case management programs specifically.
 On-site educational programs fill the gaps left by limited educational budgets and support the organization’s commitment to an informed workforce.

-These programs are typically four to eight hours in length but can be tailored to meet each organization’s preferences.
+These programs are tailored to meet each organization’s time and scheduling preferences.
 Attendance is not limited and for a per diem fee of $3,200 + T&E, associates from care coordination, utilization review, clinical documentation, access management, business office, contract managers and hospitalists are encouraged to attend.